FREE SHIPPING ON ALL ORDERS DUE TO COVID-19

 While it’s interesting to compare the effects of different cannabinoids, you don’t need to decide between CBN or CBD.
 In fact, it would be quite challenging to find a product that contains significant levels of cannabinol (CBN).

-You can find CBN in full-spectrum hemp oil products, the products we commonly refer to as CBD oil.
+You can find CBN in full-spectrum CBD oil products, the products we commonly refer to as CBD oil.
 Full-spectrum hemp oil contains a significant amount of CBD and small amounts of CBN.
 Since each of the potentially beneficial cannabinoids in full-spectrum magnifies and multiplies the effects of the others, the CBN in full-spectrum CBD works together to maximize the potential of full-spectrum products.

 Selecting the Ideal CBDistillery™ Product for Your Preferences

-It’s important to note that full-spectrum hemp oil contains <0.3% THC.
+It’s important to note that full-spectrum CBD oil contains <0.3% THC.
 While not enough to cause intoxication, those who are not comfortable using products with trace amounts of THC have the option of using products made with a purified form of CBD, CBD isolate.
 While products made with CBD isolate do not contribute to the entourage effect of additional cannabinoids like CBN, CBD isolate is flavorless, odorless, and contains 0% THC.

 For high-quality, full-spectrum CBD and products formulated with CBD isolate, visit CBDistillery.
-Our hemp-derived CBD products are created from non-GMO industrial hemp grown using natural farming practices and processed using food-safe CO2 extraction.
+Our hemp-derived CBD products are created from non-GMO industrial hemp grown using natural farming practices and processed using a food-safe CO2 extraction.
 You can verify the purity, potency, and cannabinoid content of our products by viewing third-party test results on our site or scanning the QR code featured on every product label.
 CBDistillery™ is U.S. Hemp Authority certified.

 - Psychology Today.
 M Breus (2019 March 21) How CBN Can Improve Your Sleep, Mood, and Health.